-402.05 Revocation [R-21]
+402.05 Revocation [R-29]

 Rule 36.
-Revocation of power of attorney or authorication; withdrawal of attorney or agent.
-A power of attorney or authorization of agent may be revoked at any stage in the proceedings of a case, and an attorney or agent may withdraw, upon application to and approval by the Commissioner; and when it is so revoked, or the attorney or agent so withdrawn, the Office will communicate directly with the applicant, or with such other attorney or agent as he may appoint.
+Revocation of power of attorney or authorization; withdrawal of attorney or agent.
+A power of attorney or authorization of agent may be revoked at any stage in the proceedings of a case, and an attorney or agent may withdraw, upon application to and approval by the Commissioner.
 An attorney or agent, except an associate attorney or agent whose address is the same as that of the principal attorney or agent, will be notified of the revocation of his power of attorney or authorization and the applicant will be notified of the withdrawal of the attorney or agent.
 An assignment will not of itself operate as a revocation of a power or authorization previously given, but the assignee of the entire interest may revoke previous powers and be represented by an attorney or agent of his own selection.

-Upon revocation of the power of attorney. appropriate notification is sent by the Clerk of the Examining Group.
+Upon revocation of the power of attorney, appropriate notification is sent by the clerk of the examining group.